Review: Disney’s Pop Century Resort

 Click the map to see the general layout.

-Of these, a fourth floor room on the lake side of the ’70s area is the best place to stay.
+Of these, a fourth floor room in the ’70s area with a lake view is the best place to stay.

 The ’70s area is the only one at Pop Century not built around a pool, which makes it quieter.